Civil Society Covenant

 • the recruitment process requires an interview or meeting with the chair

-• those interested who show good prospects should observe a board meeting before committing to the role.
+• applicants should observe a board meeting before committing to the role.

 • You need to create a succession plan for if you cannot find the right trustee.
 This could mean hiring more staff with new skills at different levels.

-Reach Volunteering together with a group of partners have developed a recruitment cycle for trustees.
-This free tool sets out what you should consider in planning to recruit new trustees.
+Reach Volunteering has developed a recruitment cycle for trustees.
+This free tool sets out what you should consider when planning to recruit new trustees.

 Choosing new trustees

 How you elect or appoint new trustees will usually be set out in your charity’s governing document.
-Any method you use must be consistent with this.
-Here are some of the most common ways charities can approach the selection process:
+Any recruitment methods you use must follow this.

-• Following a very formal process like their staff recruitment.
-This might include
+You can follow a formal process like staff recruitment.
+This might include:

 • advertising a vacancy